Register

 ⚙ What does this do?

-This modification allows the bike to reach better cruising speeds , via the slide needle adjustments.
-The throttle slide needle is what controls the main jet fuelling as revs go up & down while riding.
-This also eliminates some of the odd flat spots that happen during the 4k-7k rpm range , commonly on the 125s.
-In other words, for example if the bike starts to pull at almost full twist throttle , this mod will make it pull with less of a twist.
-Your bike should run better from 1st to 5th… fuelling wise…
+This modification allows the bike to reach better cruising speeds via slide needle adjustments.
+The throttle slide needle controls main jet fuelling as revs change.
+This also eliminates flat spots between 4k–7k rpm, common on 125s.
+For example, if the bike struggles at near full throttle, this mod helps it pull with less twist.
+Your bike should run better from 1st to 5th gear.

-• You will do this at your own risk & without rushing.
+• You will do this at your own risk and without rushing.

-• You have better spark plugs (ie. Platinums) or older common IX plugs.
+• You have good spark plugs (e.g., Platinums) or older IX plugs.

-• Your ignition coils & HT caps are sparking good
+• Your ignition coils & HT caps are sparking well.

-• You have a performance filter (K&N, BMC, etc)
+• You have a performance filter (K&N, BMC, etc.), or if using a stock cotton one, cut its snorkel.

 Tools needed: